wulkano/Kap/docs/plugins.md

 The hook functions receive a `context` argument with some metadata and utility methods.

 - `.state`: An object that will be shared and passed to all hooks in the same recording process.
 It can be useful to persist data between the different hooks.
     - `state.persistedState`: An object under `state` which should only contain serializable fields.
-It will be passed to the `cleanUp` hook if Kap doesn't shut down correctly.
+It will be passed to the `cleanUp` hook if Kap didn't shut down correctly last time it was run.
 Use this to store fields necessary to clean up remaining effects.
 - `.apertureOptions`: An object with the options passed to [Aperture](https://github.com/wulkano/aperture-node).
 The API is described [here](https://github.com/wulkano/aperture-node#options).
 - `.config`: Get and set config for your plugin.
 It’s an instance of [`electron-store`](https://github.com/sindresorhus/electron-store#instance).
 - `.request()`: Do a network request, like uploading.
 It’s a wrapper around [`got`](https://github.com/sindresorhus/got).